nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `/add n/COMPANY_NAME r/ROLE e/EMAIL d/DATE`

+* The `DATE` must be within the year 2000 and 2099.
+It also cannot be a future date which means that the date used must be before today or today's date.
+* It must be in the format `dd/mm/yy`.

 Examples:
 * `/add n/Google r/Software Engineer Intern e/google@gmail.com d/16/09/24`
 * `/add n/Facebook r/Data Scientist Intern e/fb@example.com d/21/10/24`